 Naturally, partnering with any SSO provider means trusting it to be responsible with some of your company's most sensitive information.

 "If you're going to hand over the 'keys' to your company, there's a significant level of trust you have to have," Gold said.
 "You're trusting that company with all of your work apps, company data and potentially control of your cash flow.
 You really need to choose a business that has shown it has the ability to manage this."

 Here's a look at some of the best SSO solutions on the market today and how they can help your business simplify your user authentication and identity management needs.

-Already prepared to choose an online tax software?
+Already prepared to choose a single sign on solution?
 Here’s a breakdown of the rest of our coverage: